 The forefoot is the front of the foot that includes the toes.
 Fractures occurring in this part of the foot are painful but very often not disabling.
 There are 2 types of fractures namely, traumatic fracture and stress fracture.
 Traumatic fractures occur when there is a direct impact of your foot on a hard surface.
 Stress fractures are tiny hair line cracks in the bone, most commonly caused due to repeated stress.
 The symptoms of toe and forefoot fractures include pain, bruising, swelling and inability to walk.

 To detect toe and forefoot fractures, your doctor conducts a physical examination of the foot, and may order X-ray’s to identify the location and severity of the fracture.
+Easily find repair or installation of custom garage doors in California.
 Toe and forefoot fractures can be treated by the following ways:

 - Rest: Adequate amount of rest can sometimes help heal a traumatic fracture.

 - Splinting: Splints may be applied to keep the toe in a fixed position.

 - Rigid shoe: A stiff-soled shoe may be recommended to protect the toe and position it correctly.